elliesmith135/E02a-Control-Structures/README.md

    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
    - The words were typed several times.
  - Open main09.py.
 What is happening on line 13?
+ -It adds together the number of tries a person guesses.
    - What is the purpose of “count”?
    - It counts the number of guesses it takes for the player to guess the correct answer.
    - What is happening on line 22?
    - It will state back to you how long it took to guess the correct color.
    - Run the program.
-   - After the player guesses the correct answer
+   - After the player guesses the correct answer it says a number of tries taken.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?
  - The lines are identifying what colors can be chosen and how to responds when one of those colors is chosen.
 It identifies when a random color was already typed and chosen as a guess.